- How can I use/download a template?

 Edit the presentation in Google Slides

-Go to the File menu and select Make a copy.
-You will get a copy of the document on your Google Drive and will be able to edit, add or delete slides.
+Click on the button under the presentation preview that says “Use as Google Slides Theme”.
+A new window will open with a bigger preview, if you like what you see click on the “Use template” button in the top right corner.
+You will get a copy of the document on your own Google Drive and will be able to edit, add or delete slides.

 Can I change the template, delete slides, publish at SlideShare, etc?